Can I Eat Expired Juice Orange Unopened?

 Expert Source

-"According to CDC guidelines, unopened orange juice should be stored in the refrigerator at 40°F or below and consumed within 7-10 days of purchase for optimal safety and quality."
+"According to the FDA, unopened orange juice should be stored in the refrigerator at 40°F or below and consumed within 7-10 days for optimal quality and safety."

 ⚠️Spoiled Juice Orange Unopened